antonsamper/AngularJS/useragent/README.md

       data-platform="MacIntel">
 ```
 ## CSS usage
-Once this is all in place, you can use this in your css to detect certain browsers/platforms/touch support.
+Once this is all in place, you can use this in your css to detect certain browsers/platforms/touch support and apply styles based on those.
 ```css
 html[data-useragent*='Chrome'] body {
     background-color: #ed7169;